Xilinx/finn/docs/finn/getting_started.rst

   sh run_docker.sh

 Simply running sh run-docker.sh without any additional arguments will clone the dependency repos, create a Docker container and give you a terminal with you can use for development for experimentation.
+If you want a new terminal on an already-running container, you can do this with `docker exec -it finn_dev_<username> bash`.

 .. warning:: The Docker container is spawned with the `--rm` option, so make sure that any important files you created inside the container are either in the /workspace/finn folder (which is mounted from the host computer) or otherwise backed up.